masspe/AdMobExamples/README.md

 The app has 3 button the first show the Interstitial and increase the points the second and the third enable and disable the banner

+Every 60 sec the App activate the Interstitial and after 5 sec reactivate the APP